nsc-norway/pipeline/deploy/README.txt

 These are essentially identical copies.
 The former is used by the LIMS integration and automation logic.
-The latter is used by the "overview" web interface. (it is necessary to have two parallel installations because the web server cannot access the "pipeline" directory)
+The latter is used by the "overview" web interface. (it is necessary to have two parallel installations because the web server cannot and should not be able to access nsc.loki)

 ## Procedure ##